 - When the University and Student Business Services Office processes your contract,

 they pay your tuition and fees.
 Any services (such as Parking, Financial Aid, or the

 Recreation Center) that are contingent upon payment of fees have to wait for your

 - If you are working less than 20 hours per week, you may pay half of your tuition by

 the appropriate fee payment deadline.
 For specific fee payment requirements, fee information,

-deadlines, and penalties, go to the Bursar's Office web site and select "Fee Payment Information."
+deadlines, and penalties, go to the University and Student Business Services Office

 - If you have financial aid, you need to notify the Financial Aid Office because the

 amount of your loan may need to be adjusted.

 - If you are receiving federal work study as part of your stipend, be sure you fully understand the implications.
 See the Financial Aid office or the Graduate School for details.